flokoe/bash-hackers-wiki/docs/snipplets/print_horizontal_line.md

 This one is a bit tricky.
 The format for the `printf` command is `%.0s`, which specified a field with the **maximum** length of **zero**.
 After this field, `printf` is told to print a dash.
-You might remember that it\'s the nature of `printf` to repeat, if the number of conversion specifications is less than the number of given arguments.
+You might remember that it's the nature of `printf` to repeat, if the number of conversion specifications is less than the number of given arguments.
 With brace expansion `{1..20}`, 20 arguments are given (you could easily write `1 2 3 4 ...
 20`, of course!).
 Following happens: The **zero-length